skuppa/bitnet-java-libs/README.md

 #### Step 1 - Standup endpoint

 This step is outside of the scope of the SDK.
 You should create your own endpoint which you can register with Bitnet to receive notifications.
 There is an example endpoint in the [Quick Start](https://developer.bitnet.io/api_guide#webhooks) sample project.
-The processing of the received messages is discussed in Step 3.
+The processing of the received messages is discussed in [Step 3](#step-3---processing-bitnet-notifications).

-#### Step 2 - Register webhook with Bitnet
+#### Step 2 - Register Webhook with Bitnet

-You will need to ensure your endpoint is registered with Bitnet.
-Read more about Webhooks and Bitnet [here](https://developer.bitnet.io/api_guide#webhooks).
+You will need to ensure your endpoint is [registered](https://developer.bitnet.io/api_guide#webhooks) with Bitnet.

 #### Step 3 - Processing Bitnet Notifications